BrennenMcGill/p1-death-roll/README.md

 ## **PROJECT DESCRIPTION**
 > The purpose of this project is to collaboratively develop an application that meets a real-world need.
-The project should include a quality user story and acceptance criteria, to aid development.The group should utilize the font-end development skills learned in the first six modules of this course.
+The project should include a quality user story and acceptance criteria to aid development.The group should utilize the font-end development skills learned in the first six modules of the course.
-The group is expected to present the project to the class and convince an audience that it serves a purpose.
+The group is expected to present the project and convince an audience that it serves a purpose.
 Full project and presentation requirements are detailed below.

+> The COVID-19 Pandemic, the Black Lives Matter Movement, and natural phenomenons such as earthquakes and fires, have quickly moved to the forefront of concern across the world.
+As a result, Americans are experiencing higher instances of depression and anxiety ([More Information](https://www.verywellmind.com/how-video-games-relieve-stress-4110349)).
+During periods of high stress, fear, anxiety, and depression, gaming has become a widely used approach for stress recovery ([More Information](https://www.verywellmind.com/how-video-games-relieve-stress-4110349)).
+These heighted mental health concerns, coupled with millions of Americans forced to stay home, have led to a surge in the gaming industry ([More Information](https://www.washingtonpost.com/video-games/2020/05/12/video-game-industry-coronavirus/)).
+Gaming platforms have grown in demand, and this project aims to meet a small piece of that need.

->Death Roll is a gambling game highly utilized in gaming platforms, such as World of Warcraft.
+> Death Roll is a gambling game highly utilized in gaming platforms, such as World of Warcraft.
 This betting game is used to not only bet game loot, money, or other valuable goods, but also to bet real-world materials.
 This application provides a user interface to aid in Death Roll game play.
-The usage and functionality of the application are outlines below.
+We hope that this fun game can help allieviate the increased anxiety and depression rates during these unprecedented times.
+The usage and functionality of the application are outlined below.

 ## **TABLE OF CONTENTS**
 [1.
 PROJECT DESCRIPTION](#PROJECT-DESCRIPTION)